Frequently Asked

 What are the benefits of pilates?

-Prevention of Injury – The cause of injuries stem from muscular imbalances or limited range of motion in a joint or muscle.
+Prevention of Injury – The cause of injuries stems from muscular imbalances or limited range of motion in a joint or muscle.
 Pilates rebalances the body.

 Optimum results in other movement disciplines and daily life activities.
 Sometimes it is the smallest correction that makes the body more efficient.

-As a tool for body conditioning, rehabilitation, or injury prevention, Pilates is for everyone.
+As a tool for body conditioning, rehabilitation, or injury prevention, Sports Specific

 Dancers/Martial Artists/Yogis